 How often have we spoken about devices being ‘water-resistant’ or ‘waterproof’ and ‘dust-resistant’ or ‘dustproof’?
 Quite a few times.
 Yet, so many doubts arise when we are to use our devices.
 Is it okay if I carry it while it’s raining?
 Can I use it for my workouts?
 Can I go for a swim wearing it?
 Can I shower with it?
 Yes, as weird as that sounds, people do that. (and FYI, we aren’t judging you).
 The above-quoted terms provide no specific clarification to answer these miscellaneous questions.

-The IPX Code or Ingress Protection Code (also known as International Protection Marking), is an internationally accepted standardized scale published by the International Electrotechnical Commission (IEC).
+The IPX Code or Ingress Protection Code (also known as International Protection Marking), is an internationally accepted standardised scale published by the International Electrotechnical Commission (IEC).
 It classifies and rates the degree of protection provided by the device against water, dust and physical intrusion.
 This enables you to understand the resistance power of a device more specifically as opposed to the vague term ‘water-resistant’.
 The first digit after ‘IP’ indicates the level of protection from solid particles while the second digit indicates the level of protection against water ingress.
-Generally, higher the rating, better the protection.
+Generally, the higher the rating, the better the protection.
 Shocking, right?

 Given below is a tabulated form of the classification of IPX Ratings

 |LEVEL||PROTECTION AGAINST||EFFECTIVE AGAINST||DETAILS|

 |1||Dripping water||Dripping water (vertically falling drops) shall have no harmful effect.||Test duration: 10 minutes.

 |2||Dripping water when tilted up to 15°||Vertically dripping water shall have no harmful effect when the enclosure is tilted at an angle up to 15° from its normal position.||Test duration: 10 minutes.